dhis2/dhis2-fhir-adapter/README.md

 # DHIS2 FHIR Adapter Prototype for Demo
-The adapter prototype handles for a demo the data as described by https://github.com/jamesagnew/aehin2018-demo-data.
+The adapter prototype handles data for a demo.

 The adapter provides the following functions: